iRoninIT/vsc-ruby-rails/README.md

 - Run Rails Test with: `bin/rails test` via `Rails: Test` task
 - Run Rails Assets Precompile with: `bin/rails assets:precompile` via `Rails: Assets Precompile` task
 - Run Rails Log Tail with: `tail -f log/development.log` via `Rails: Log Tail` task
+- Fix timestamps in Rails DB migrations files with `Rails: Fix AI timestamps in db migrations` task.
+Renames user selected Rails DB migration files to ensure timestamps in the filenames conform to the Ruby on Rails format (YYYYMMDDHHmmss) and match the file creation time.
+Useful for migrations created with AI where the timestamp is usually in the past.

 ### Ruby features